Garrnesh/Team8_DSAI_Final_Code/README.md

 4. Support Vector Machine

 We used 4 model metrics to pick our final model.
 Accuracy, Precision, Recall and F1 Score.
 The Accuracy and Recall metrics are the more important ones as it tells us the percentage of data that are classified accurately and the percentage of true positives (cancer being detected as malignant correctly).

+# What we learnt from this project
+* Cleaning of unnecessary data

 # Contributions